innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Cannot host a Parsec server

 Parsec servers only run on Windows computers, so if you are using a Mac, it wouldn't be allowed.
 Clients, on the other hand, can run on any operating system.

+  ### Gamepad Commands seem incorrect

+Make sure to check that the switch on the bottom of the Driver's controllers are switched to "D".

   ### Something else is wrong